 Dear City School District of New Rochelle Family,

-Today, we were informed that an individual at George M. Davis Jr. Elementary School has tested positive for the COVID-19 virus.
-The individual was at the school while possibly infectious.
-By law, we must maintain the confidentiality of all infectious persons, which prevents us from further identifying the individual.
+We have been informed that individuals at Jefferson Elementary School have tested positive for the COVID-19 virus.
+The individuals were at the schools while possibly infectious.
+By law, we must maintain the confidentiality of all infectious persons, which prevents us from further identifying the individuals.

 The Westchester County Department of Health has a contact-tracing system in place when a confirmed COVID-19 case is reported.
 The purpose of this system is to identify persons who have been in close contact with an individual who has tested positive for COVID-19.

-Individuals who may have been exposed to COVID-19 are being contacted by staff at George M. Davis Jr. Elementary School.
+Individuals who may have been exposed to COVID-19 are being contacted by staff at Jefferson Elementary School.
 District nurses will share contact information with the Westchester County Department of Health.
 New York State Department of Health contact tracers are expected to communicate during the contact-tracing process with the impacted individuals.

-If either your George M. Davis Jr. Elementary School child, or you as an employee, is identified as a close contact of the person who tested positive, you will receive a call from a Westchester County Department of Health contact tracer.
+If your Jefferson Elementary School child, or you as an employee, is identified as a close contact of a person who tested positive, you will receive a call from a Westchester County Department of Health contact tracer.
 Persons who will be contacted will see “NYS Contact Tracing” or a “518” area code appear on the caller ID of their phone.
 If you should see one of these identifiers, you are strongly urged to answer the call immediately and cooperate with the contact tracer.
 Your cooperation and prompt response will help protect us all.

-If you do not receive notification within the next 36 hours, your child may not be at risk of COVID-19 exposure while at George M. Davis Jr. Elementary School.
+If you do not receive notification within the next 36 hours, your child may not be at risk of COVID-19 exposure while at Jefferson Elementary School.
 The same holds true for faculty, staff, and school administrators.
-Please note: The school remains open for teaching and learning.
+Please note: The schools remain open for teaching and learning.

-Besides following all Westchester County Department of Health protocols for contact tracing and self-quarantine, George M. Davis Jr. Elementary School will be disinfected and sanitized following New York State Department of Health and Centers for Disease Control and Prevention guidelines.
+Besides following all Westchester County Department of Health protocols for contact tracing and self-quarantine, Jefferson Elementary School will be disinfected and sanitized following New York State Department of Health and Centers for Disease Control and Prevention guidelines.
 As a reminder, it is important for everyone in our school community to continue following preventive measures, listed below, to limit the spread of infection:

 - Stay home when you are sick.